 Behind every brand delivering a great experience is a leader who recognizes the value of keeping things simple.
 In Simplifiers, Margaret Molloy, our Global CMO, interviews business leaders who put simplicity to work.

+In this Simplifiers interview, Margaret speaks with Douwe Bergsma, CMO, Georgia-Pacific.
 Georgia-Pacific is an American paper company and one of the world’s largest manufacturers and distributors of paper products.
-Their consumer brands include Brawny, Dixie, Angel Soft, Quilted Northern and Vanity Fair.
+Its consumer brands include Brawny, Dixie, Angel Soft, Quilted Northern and Vanity Fair.

 MM: What does Georgia-Pacific stand for and how does it deliver on that promise every day?

 DB: We operate in straightforward product categories—whether it’s a paper towel, paper cup or toilet paper brand, we offer simple necessities that serve consumers on a day-to-day basis.
 To this end, we strive to align the simplicity of our product brands with the simplicity of our products.